zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/setup.md

 ### Submission

-Now that there is at least one action set, lets go and try our form.
+Now that there is at least one action set, let's go and try our form.

-1. Locate the form in the Builer preview.
+1. Locate the form in the Builder preview.
 1. Input a message in the Textarea and press the Submit button.

 Congrats!
 If all went well, you should see a modal greeting you and showing your comment.

+---

-## Quick Start
+## Quick Setup

-This is the fastest way to setup a form by directly [uploading](https://yootheme.com/support/yootheme-pro/joomla/layout-library#download-and-upload-layouts) into your Layout Library one of above section presets.
+[Upload](https://yootheme.com/support/yootheme-pro/joomla/layout-library#download-and-upload-layouts) one of the bellow section presets into your layout, then further customize the submission workflow.
+If you need so, go through the [core concepts](./) again or [create a form](#creating-a-form) manually first.

 {% quick-links %}